dibyendumajumdar/ravi/README.md

 Language Syntax
 ---------------
 I hope to enhance the language to variables to be optionally decorated with types.
 As the reason for doing so is performance primarily - not all types benefit from this capability.
-In fact it is quite hard to extend this to generic recusrive structures such as tables without encurring signficant overhead.
-For instance - even to represent a recusrive type in the parser will require dynamic memory allocation and add great overhead to the parser.
+In fact it is quite hard to extend this to generic recursive structures such as tables without encurring significant overhead.
+For instance - even to represent a recursive type in the parser will require dynamic memory allocation and add great overhead to the parser.

 So as of now the only types that seem worth specializing are: